 WHAT IF MY CHILD'S SCHOOL DOES NOT OFFER JEWISH SRE?

-SRE TEACHER & CURRICULUM INFORMATION
+SRE TEACHER AND CURRICULUM INFORMATION

 BJE has comprehensive policies and procedures to ensure that its SRE teachers provide the best possible education for children attending Jewish SRE lessons.